Teycir/Gist/Readme.md

 # After installation and setup:
 1. Go to https://www.google.com
 2. Search for "artificial intelligence trends 2024"
-3. Click "Summarize with AI"
+3. Click "✨ Summarize with AI" button (top-right)
-4. Read concise summary of top results
+4. Read the beautifully formatted AI summary
+5. Click X or outside to close
 ```

 ## 🔧 Dependencies & Libraries